ceu-lang/ceu/docs/requests.md

 assigned to the corresponding variable.
 For this reason, the corresponding variable has to be of an option type.

-Putting it all together and using the syntax sugar that Céu provides, we can now rewrite the three examples above as follows:
+Using the syntactic sugar that Céu provides, we can now rewrite the three examples above as follows:

 ```
 // 1st example